That's When

-"That's When" (Note: Subtitled as "(From the Vault)" on physical releases and as "(Taylor's Version) (From the Vault)" on digital releases) is a song by Taylor Swift featuring Keith Urban.
-It was released as part of Fearless (Taylor's Version) (2021), a re-recording of Swift's second studio album Fearless (2008).
-She wrote the track with the Warren Brothers at age 14 and handled the production with Jack Antonoff.
+"That's When" (Note: Subtitled as "(From the Vault)" on physical releases and as "(Taylor's Version) (From the Vault)" on digital releases) is a song by the American singer-songwriter Taylor Swift from her first re-recorded album, Fearless (Taylor's Version) (2021).
+Featuring Keith Urban, it is one of the album's "From the Vault" tracks that were intended for but excluded from Swift's second studio album, Fearless (2008).
+She wrote the song with the Warren Brothers at age 14 and produced it Jack Antonoff.
 "That's When" is an acoustic country pop and indie folk ballad about the end and aftermath of a relationship: Swift's and Urban's characters contemplate how to reunite with one another.

 Critics received "That's When" with generally positive reviews, several of whom praised the collaboration and songwriting.
 Some commented on the production, while others deemed it underwhelming and derivative.
 Later reviews of the song were featured in rankings of Swift's repertoire.
 Commercially, "That's When" peaked at number 130 on the Billboard Global 200 and charted in Australia, Canada, and the United States.
+It received a gold certification in Australia.